cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Lightweight Directory Access Protocol (LDAP)

-There’s also LDAP-over-SSL (LDAPS), which again riffs off of HTTPS.
-As a total set of asides…
+There's also LDAP-over-SSL (LDAPS), which again riffs off of HTTPS.
+As a total set of asides...

-* LDAP servers are generally called “Directory System Agents” (DSAs), and are typically accessed on port 636.
-There is also a “Global Catalog” that’s generally on port 3269.
+* LDAP servers are generally called "Directory System Agents" (DSAs), and are typically accessed on port 636.
+There is also a "Global Catalog" that's generally on port 3269.
-* Information in LDAP is encoded using a scheme called the “Basic Encoding Rules” (BER) and X.500 directories; while LDAP is defined in RFC 4522, BER and X.500 are both ISO standards.
+* Information in LDAP is encoded using a scheme called the "Basic Encoding Rules" (BER) and X.500 directories; while LDAP is defined in RFC 4522, BER and X.500 are both ISO standards.

 At the very least, LDAPS should be used when authenticating with Active Directory Domain Services (AD DS).